 Hi!
-My name is Barb Eshbach and I’m the reference librarian at the Penn State York campus.
-I started on April Fool’s Day in 2009.
+My name is Barb Eshbach and I’m the Head Librarian at the Penn State York campus.
+I started at Penn State York on April Fool’s Day in 2009 as the Reference and Instruction Librarian, becoming the Head Librarian in July 2013.
 My hobbies include:

 - Thinking (this may seem an odd hobby, but I spend a lot of enjoyable time just thinking!)

 I used to quilt, but haven’t done that for years.
 I remember listing my hobbies on my very first resume and, upon proofreading, noticed that I forgot the “l” in quilting.
 I could just imagine a potential employer looking at that and thinking, “We don’t want anyone working for us who’s hobby is quitting – especially someone who can’t even spell it correctly.”

 - The role of the library in the First-Year Experience

 - The role of games in teaching and learning

 Since I also enjoy researching, I’ve listed some research articles about each of my interests.
 I often tell students during library instruction that you can find research about almost anything, but I must admit, I was surprised that I actually found articles for each of my interests!

 “Mothers’ Complex Talk when Sharing Books with their Toddlers: Book Genre Matters”

 I love children’s books and, even though my children are now adults, I still love to read and look at picture books.
 I was never a fan of wordless picture books, though, so this article was especially interesting to me as the researchers discovered that children are exposed to richer language when parents “read” a wordless book to them.